dockstore/azul/.github/ISSUE_TEMPLATE/vpn_certificate_renewals.md

 ---

 - [ ] Deploy `tempdev.gitlab`
-- [ ] Assign this ticket to the system administrator
+- [ ] Assign this issue to the system administrator
 - [ ] Renew server certificate on `tempdev`
 - [ ] Renew client certificates on `tempdev`
 - [ ] Hibernate `tempdev`